tbrianjones/personal_dev_notes/docker.md

 AWS Notes
 ---------
-- is using ECS and ECR, yuo probably want to launch the AWS EC2 marketplace AMI `Amazon ECS-Optimized Amazon Linux AMI`
+- if using ECS and ECR, it's suggested you launch the AWS EC2 Marketplace AMI `Amazon ECS-Optimized Amazon Linux AMI`
 - search when launching an image to get this optimized and configured image (rather than the standard AWS Linux)

 Setup & Install
 ---------------

+### install
 sudo yum install docker
 sudo service docker start
+sudo usermod -a -G docker ec2-user # add ec2-user to docker group so sudo is not needed

+### start docker service
+sudo service docker start

+### test install

 List Containers
 ---------------